-[‡]Multivariate adjusted model adjusted for investigation year, age, gender, education, residential region, income, smoking, wine-drinking, labor intensity, physical activities, and total energy (continuous variable). ^{}p<0.05 compared with the 1st category ^{}p<0.01 compared with the 1st category. studies have shown beneficial effect of milk and yogurt on both overall and abdominal obesity.
-Satija et al29 did a cross-sectional analysis in adult population in India and found men and women who consumed ≥ 1 portions of plain milk per day had lower risk of being overall obese (men: OR=0.67, 95% CI: 0.51-0.87; women: OR=0.57, 95% CI: 0.43-0.76) and lower risk of high waist circumference (men: OR=0.71, 95% CI: 0.54-0.93; women: OR=0.79, 95% CI: 0.59-1.05) than those who do not consume any milk.
-Similarly, Crichton et al7 examined the association between the consumption of different types of dairy food and the risk of obesity among adult population of Luxembourg.
+With respect to the type of dairy products, previous studies have shown beneficial effect of milk and yogurt on both overall and abdominal obesity.
+Satija et al29 did a cross-sectional analysis in adult population in India and found men and women who consumed ≥1 portions of plain milk per day had lower risk of being overall obese (men: OR=0.67, 95% CI: 0.51-0.87; women: OR=0.57, 95% CI: 0.43-0.76) and lower risk of high waist circumference (men: OR=0.71, 95% CI: 0.54-0.93; women: OR=0.79, 95% CI: 0.59-1.05) than those who do not consume any milk.
+Similarly, Crichton et al7 examined the association between the consumption of different types of dairy food and the risk of obesity among adult population of

+Luxembourg.
 They found participants in the highest category of whole-fat milk and whole-fat yogurt had significantly lower odds for being global obesity (whole-fat milk: OR=0.63, 95% CI: 0.44-0.92; whole-fat yogurt: OR=0.57, 95% CI: 0.39-0.85) and abdominal obesity (whole-fat milk: OR=0.61, 95% CI: 0.44-0.86; whole-fat yogurt: OR=0.58, 95% CI: 0.41-0.83), compared with those in the lowest intake category.
-In longitudinal analysis of the Framingham Heart Study offspring cohort,13 Wang et al found participants who consumed ≥ 3 servings/week of yogurt had a 0.10 (±0.04) kg and 0.13 (± 0.05) cm smaller annualized increment of weight (p for trend=0.03) and waist circumstance (p for trend=0.008) compared with those consuming <1 serving/week.
+In longitudinal analysis of the Framingham Heart Study offspring cohort, Wang et al found participants who consumed \geq 3 servings/week of yogurt had a 0.10 (\pm 0.04) kg and 0.13 (\pm 0.05) cm smaller annualized increment of weight (p for trend=0.03) and waist circumstance (p for trend=0.008) compared with those consuming <1 serving/week.
 Consisting with these findings, our result showed that participants consuming higher amount of yogurt per day had lower risk of abdominal obesity compared with those who did not consume yogurt, and participants consuming higher amount of milk per day had lower risk of overall obesity compared with those who did not consume milk.
 However, we did not find any association between milk consumption and abdominal obesity and between yogurt consumption and overall obesity.

 Some of the nutrients in milk have been shown to contribute to the weight-control effect.
-Calcium in milk plays its role in weight management by down-regulating lipogenesis and attenuating inflammatory cytokine production through suppressing calcitrophic hormones (1,25-(OH)2-D and or parathyroid hormone).30 Calcium can also promote fat excretion by forming insoluble fatty acid soaps and other hydrophobic aggregations of bile acids.31 In addition, milk protein's anti-inflammatory properties and satiety also aid in weight control.^{32,33} Other components of milk, such as conjugated linoleic acids and bioactive peptides, play important roles in anti-inflammatory activities.34 As a fermented product from milk, yogurt is more nutrient-concentrated.
-What's more, the traditional (S. thermophilus and L. bulgaricus) and probiotic (L. acidophilus, B. bifidum, B. lactis, et al) strains added in yogurt have been demonstrated to regulate intestinal barrier function35 which is thought to have more influence on central adiposity than on overall adiposity.36 Therefore, the inverse association between yogurt consumption and abdominal obesity might be partly attributed to yogurt's beneficial role in gut function regulation.
+Calcium in milk plays its role in weight management by down-regulating lipogenesis and attenuating inflammatory cytokine production through suppressing calcitrophic hormones (1,25-(OH)2-D and or parathyroid hormone).30 Calcium can also promote fat excretion by forming insoluble fatty acid soaps and other hydrophobic aggregations of bile acids.31 In addition, milk protein's anti-inflammatory properties and satiety also aid in weight control.
+32,33 Other components of milk, such as conjugated linoleic acids and bioactive peptides, play important roles in anti-inflammatory activities.
+4 As a fermented product from milk, yogurt are more nutrient-concentrated.
+What's more, the traditional (S. thermophilus and L. bulgaricus) and probiotic (L. acidophilus, B. bifidum, B. lactis, et al) strains added in yogurt have been demonstrated to regulate intestinal barrier function which is thought to have more influence on central adiposity than on overall adiposity.
+Therefore, the inverse association between yogurt consumption and abdominal obesity might be partly attributed to yogurt's beneficial role in gut function regulation.